 Dr. Katalina Dean D.C.

 Dr. Katalina Dean is a Partner at Cottonwood Chiropractic in Midvale, Utah.
 She is certified by Scolicare in the management and treatment of scoliosis both in children and adults.
 She is aslo advanced certified by CBP (Chiropractic Biophysics) in the correction of postural deficiencies and chronic pain conditions.
+She is a gold member for research of the spine by CBP non-profit.

 She’s always had a passion for health and fitness.